• 01616 966 229

 It is vital that anyone facing criminal enforcement action, particularly a CQC prosecution, seeks specialist legal advice as soon as they become aware of a potential criminal investigation.
 Early action and a measured and careful approach to the investigation, and any response made, can limit the impact of a prosecution; or even prevent it from proceeding to court at all.

-In any event, it is vital that anyone subject to a prosecution engages in the proceedings and is appropriately represented at court in order to protect their interests and long-standing reputation in the care sector, as well as increase their chances of getting any fine imposed reduced.
+In any event, it is vital that anyone subject to a prosecution engages in the proceedings and is appropriately represented at court in order to protect their interests and long-standing reputation in the health and social care sector, as well as increase their chances of getting any fine imposed reduced.

 If you are facing a criminal investigation or prosecution by the CQC, you can contact our specialist CQC solicitors now on 0161 696 6250